boothe0/CS386GodotProject/reports/ReportWeek3.md

 Describe what each individual has contributed to the project in the last week.
 Provide some supporting documentation (e.g., an issue number, commit id, corresponding meeting date, etc.).
 If someone didn't do anything, please be honest and explain why. **Activity that advances your project toward completion is expected every week and should be reflected in your Git repository!**

+Elizabeth Booth: Implemented a dodging system with a cooldown timer.
+Added a UI element to visually represent the single charge of the dodge mechanic.
+Contributued to team discussions about meeting times and game designs going forward.

 ## 2. Retrospective